Sally Gard MBACP (Accred)

 I am a fully Accredited Counsellor and hold a Counselling Diploma (HE) in Person centred Counselling, which was obtained within a BACP Accredited course.

 To improve the quality of the service I provide I am constantly attending courses, workshops; reading and viewing webinars, attending CPD meetings and importantly attend regular supervision.

 I have worked with clients within a wide range of settings from NHS where appointments are limited to 8 sessions and are more solution focused, to a charity dealing with domestic violence.

 Abusive relationships are usually progressive as the needs of one partner escalate and those of the other decrease.
 All victims who are experiencing or have experienced domestic violence will need emotional support of some kind, but their needs will vary.

-I have studied and worked successfully with the 12 Steps Programme, which deals with Alcohol, Drug and Pornography addiction, and I have studied the Stopso programme and attended their training to enable working with offenders.
+I have studied and worked successfully with the 12 Steps Programme, which deals with various forms of addiction.

 As well as individual and couple counselling I have provided counselling for various EAP programmes (Employment assisted programmes), and have worked with students from the local university.
 I also provide professional support to the National Probation service.

 In 1977 I obtained a Diploma in Therapeutic Radiography (HE) Part 1 and Part 2.
 With this qualification I have worked with cancer patients and their families and have developed a deep understanding to the surrounding issues.